byzer-org/byzer-doc/byzer-lang/en-us/grammar/commands.md

 !show "jobs/get/[jobGroupId]";
 ```

-The content displayed by the three is different and users can try the results themselves.
+The contents returned by the three command are different, you can try and see the difference.

 List all available data sources: